 Is TDLS direct link a Infra BSS or IBSS or is that frames transmitted outside of a BSS?
 It might be better to have a small subclause to specify the behavior for a TDLS direct link.

 <MR> TDLS is neither an IBSS or an Infra BSS

+Does this render existing implementations incompatible – send mail to Menzo and Jouni

 Proposed Changes